Occupation Report · Public Sector & Social Care

 Your personalised plan

-Take the free assessment, then get your Social Worker Career Pivot Blueprint — a 15-page roadmap with skill gaps, 90-day action plan, salary data, and named employers.
+Take the free assessment, then get your Social Worker Career Pivot Blueprint — a 15-page roadmap with skill gaps, a 30-day action plan with 90-day skills outlook, salary data, and named employers.

 Will AI replace social workers?